- ABOUT CARLYLE

 Global Market Strategies

-Print this page Established in 1999, The Global Market Strategies (GMS) platform has more than $38 billion in assets under management in various credit, equities and alternative instruments.
-The GMS team of more than 200 investment professionals in New York, Washington, DC, Los Angeles, Chicago, Houston, Hong Kong and London manages 65 funds across six strategies.
+Print this page Established in 1999, The Global Market Strategies (GMS) platform has approximately $37 billion in assets under management in various credit, equities and alternative instruments.
+The GMS team of more than 200 investment professionals in New York, Washington, DC, Los Angeles, Chicago, Houston, Hong Kong and London manages 69 funds across six strategies.

 Carlyle GMS Finance, Inc. (GMS Finance) is an externally managed, non-diversified closed-end management investment company that intends to elect to be treated as a Business Development Company (“BDC”) under the Investment Company Act of 1940, as amended.
 GMS Finance objective is to generate current income and capital appreciation primarily through debt investments in U.S. middle market companies.

-The Global Distressed & Corporate Opportunities team specializes in making alpha-driven debt and equity investments in companies that are operationally sound, yet experiencing financial duress.
-The Global Distressed & Corporate Opportunities team currently manages three funds: Carlyle Strategic Partners (CSP), Carlyle Strategic Partners II (CSP II) and Carlyle Strategic Partners III (CSP III).
+Carlyle’s Special Situations & Corporate Opportunities team specializes in making alpha-driven debt and equity investments in companies that offer downside protection but with the opportunity to unlock substantial upside potential.
+The team specializes in investing in (i) distressed, complex, or underappreciated assets, (ii) cyclical, contrarian, or event-driven situations and (iii) broader market dislocations to identify attractive investment opportunities.
+The Special Situations & Corporate Opportunities franchise was launched in 2004 and today the team actively manages two funds: Carlyle Strategic Partners II (CSP II) and Carlyle Strategic Partners III (CSP III).
 In an effort to maximize returns and value, the team seeks to exert influence or obtain control in its investments whenever possible.
 The team is co-headed by Shary Moalemzadeh and Ian B. Jackson.